-In 2015 we have awarded a total of £70,000 to three educational institutions to fund student bursaries.
+In 2015 we awarded a total of £70,000 to three educational institutions to support student bursaries.

 Coventry University is using its three year annual bursary to support 30 disadvantaged students.

 Each year, 10 students undertaking a degree in automotive and transport design, product design, business management, accounting and finance, childhood and youth studies, or community development and social care, will all benefit from a £1,000 bursary to support them with the cost of their studies.